eat-sleep-code/tiny-bandit/README.md

 ---
 ## Credits

-- FlappyBird was originally created by [Dong Nguyen](https://dotgears.com).
+1. <span id="credit01">FlappyBird</a> was originally created by [Dong Nguyen](https://dotgears.com).
 The instance included in this repository uses unique code, but does repurpose some of the original game's imagery.

-- Magic 8 is inspired by [Mattel's Magic 8 Ball](https://shop.mattel.com/collections/family-party-games#filter.ss_filter_tags_subtype=Magic%208%20Ball).
+2.  <span id="credit02">Magic 8</span> is inspired by [Mattel's Magic 8 Ball](https://shop.mattel.com/collections/family-party-games#filter.ss_filter_tags_subtype=Magic%208%20Ball).